Welcome to the 3rd Annual

 What you will learn

-Learn about the latest technologies to assist manufacturers reduce factory/machine downtime and improve throughput, logistics and first pass yield. eSmart Factory 2019 will bring together the leading technologists and engineers to present, discuss and debate the future of these technologies and how they will apply to electronics manufacturing.
+Learn about the latest technologies to assist manufacturers improve their process traceability and reliability, reduce factory/machine downtime and improve throughput, logistics and first pass yield. eSmart Factory 2020 will bring together the leading technologists and engineers to present, discuss and debate the future of these technologies and how they will apply to electronics manufacturing.

 Please send all inquiries to the Conference Chair, Trevor Galbraith at email@example.com